-This article explains the information that is displayed on the Weather Dashboard and provides links to helpful resources for further understanding and using PSAI's Weather technology.
+This article explains the information that is displayed in the Weather Center and provides links to helpful resources for further understanding and using PSAI's Weather technology.

 Don't see the Weather Center?
 Then you may not have the correct permissions.
 Speak with your company's PSAI administrator about updating your user access permissions.

 As you can see in the screenshot above, there are several display panels on your Weather Center dashboard:

 - The Most Recent Storms section at the bottom left